 The staff was absolutely wonderful and more than helpful in planning everything, from paperwork to fees, and from music to the wording of our ceremony.

 You can select any of the many Registrars Offices throughout Scotland, or select another venue.

-If you are selecting another venue, confirm the date with the venue first, then call the Registrars Office to check availability of a registrar for that date.
+If you are selecting another venue, confirm the date with the venue first.
+After confirming availability, call the Registrar’s Office to check the availability of a registrar for that date.

 You can provisionally book your wedding prior to actually lodging notice with the registrar’s office.